jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/Guidance/UEC/UEC-e2e-Scenario.page.md

 Marjorie was seen by a health care support worker and a consultant during the visit, the first at 12:30.
 The consultations resulted in a diagnosis of a sprained ankle and appropriate management, before Marjorie was discharged to home at 14:35, with advice for follow-up via her general practitioner.
 A copy of the discharge letter was provided to her at the point of discharge.

-NOTE that any investigations, the problem list (formal diagnoses), problem management, the discharge information and follow up are beyond the scope of the Phase 1 UEC data submissions.
+NOTE that any investigations, the problem list (formal diagnoses), problem management, the discharge information document and follow up are beyond the scope of the Phase 1 UEC data submissions.

 ### Step 1 - UEC Arrival
 The first data submission occurs after the patient arrival at the UEC facility has been registered.
 The case-specific details known at this stage are: